🚨 Note: This feature is available to Amazon accounts across all regions and for Perpetua users on Pro or Enterprise plans only.🚨

 Providing access to data on this level of granularity gives Perpetua users the superpower to optimize dayparting schedules.
 Perpetua's Stream Reporting can be used in conjunction with our Stream Optimization feature to decrease or increase bids during certain times of the day.

 The Stream Reporting Beta can be found on the left side menu.
 This dashboard offers the ability to view the average of any advertising metric across a 30-day period.
 For example, if I select January 1st using the date picker at the upper right corner of the screen, then the data points are displaying averages from January 1st to January 31st.

 The average can be broken down by day of week, time of day, or both.
 Users have the option to filter by account or by campaigns.
 These new capabilities will display as drop-down menus above our usual dashboard (ie. the graph and tiles).
-If the user views data by BOTH day of week and time of day, the regular graph will be replaced by a heat map for better visualisation.
+If the user views data by the day of the week and time of day, the regular graph will be replaced by a heat map for better visualisation.

-Darker colours represent higher values.
+Darker colours shown on the heat map represent higher values.

 To choose which data you want to see, select options from the three drop-down menus at the top.